emmanuelt/course-dbt_emmanuel/dbt-greenery/README_Week3.md

 For the calculation I have used the logic suggested by Sourabh on the Slack channel and I leveraged the split_part function from the dbt_utils package.

 ### (2) Create a macro to simplify part of a model.
-I have created various macros.\
+I have created various macros. <br />
 **Macro 1: Counting event types per web session**\
 Looping through the different event types extracted from a sql query.\
 I used the "run_query" methodology to get all the distinct event_types from the sql query affected to a set.